How to Keep the Lights on During Severe Weather

 Imagine if organisations in South Australia could have checked the weather report, seen the storm coming and been able to move their data and applications before the damaging storm hit.
 This sort of proactive movement of data is impossible with a traditional data centre, of course, but for those organisations embracing virtual, cloud-ready IT environments, it is a reality.

 Disaster recovery strategies through a public or hybrid cloud environment allows organisations to be proactive in the face of natural disasters and sever weather.
 For those situations where predicting natural disasters is not always possible, organisations can react quickly within minutes.
-Lacking the infrastructure dependencies that prevent easy movement, critical applications can securely live and move between multiple on-premise and cloud environments.
+Lacking the infrastructure dependencies that prevent easy movement, critical applications can securely live and move between multiple on-premises and cloud environments.

 Old ways of protecting IT against natural disasters are no longer adequate in today’s always on business world.
 Zerto makes it possible to increase resilience against the myriad possibilities and threats facing IT and easily prepare for potential dangers rained upon us by the earth.
 Zerto can help organisations keep the lights on.